IHT Planning

 The Residential Nil Rate Band

-In addition to the inheritance tax (IHT) standard nil rate band a residence nil rate band (RNRB) was introduced from 6 April 2017.
+In addition to inheritance tax planning in Liverpool, (IHT) standard nil rate band a residence nil rate band (RNRB) was introduced from 6 April 2017.
 This is available when residential property is left to direct descendants.

 Initially, the RNRB was set at £100,000 but increased by £25,000 each year until it reached £175,000 in April 2020.
 Just like the standard nil rate band, any unused RNRB on the first death of a married couple or civil partners has the potential to be transferable even if the first death occurred before 6 April 2017.